About the Program

 We work with over 45 partner organizations that deliver the course and have certified a community of over 2800 Naturalists around the state who have, in turn, volunteered over 175,000 hours in service to nature in the areas of education and interpretation, stewardship, citizen science, and environmental program support.

-Aspiring Naturalists enroll in a 40 hour course that combines classroom and field experience in science, problem-solving, communication training and community service.
-Students are taught by an instructor who is affiliated with a local nature-based center or natural resource focused agency.
-Upon completing certification requirements, participants are eligible for four academic through UC Davis Extension for an additional nominal fee.
+Courses combine classroom and field experience in science, problem-solving, communication training and community service.
+Students are taught by an instructor and team of experts who are affiliated with a local nature-based center or natural resource focused agency.
+Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.

 - plant communities

-Once you are certified, you will have opportunities to volunteer all over the state with various federal, state, local and non profit organizations.
+Once certified, Naturalists have opportunities to volunteer all over the state with various federal, state, local and non profit organizations.
 Naturalists can get involved in many different kinds of activities:

 - Scientific research—plant identification or data collection

 - Environmental monitoring—bird counts, stream sampling, invasive species monitoring

 - Restoration or conservation plans—seed collection, native plant propagation and planting

 - Education—developing signs or brochures or leading nature hikes to help make science more accessible to others through support for the Naturalist Program, or other outreach activities.

 The California Naturalist Program will allow Californians to help protect and preserve our unique and diverse wildlife, habitats, river, lakes and coastal resources, wild and urban alike.